andrewdwallo/filament-companies/README.md

     }
 }
 ```
-> If Twitter is desired, you may only use either Twitter OAuth1 or Twitter OAuth2, not both.
+> ⚠️ If Twitter is desired, you may only use either Twitter OAuth1 or Twitter OAuth2.

-In `config/services.php` pass your Provider's credentials in the providers array:
+Pass your Provider's credentials in the provider's array in `config/services.php`:
 ```php
     /*
     |--------------------------------------------------------------------------